 Hormone therapy can work for some types of secondary brain cancer.
 These drugs block the action of hormones, or change the levels in the body.
 They can stop or slow down the development of the cancer cells and can reduce symptoms for some people.

 Secondary brain tumours are cancers that have spread to the brain from somewhere else in the body.
+They are also called brain metastases.
 In the secondary cancer section we have detailed information about secondary brain tumours, the symptoms they cause, and tests to diagnose them.